16. Faith & Practice Book

-Quaker Faith and Practice is published by British Yearly Meeting, which is a gathering for Friends from across the country.
+Quaker Faith & Practice is published by British Yearly Meeting, which is a gathering for Friends from across the country.

 The first British Yearly Meeting was in 1668 and in America (New England) their first Yearly Meeting was even earlier in 1661.
 Yearly Meetings publish guiding principles, organizational processes, and collected expressions of faith from the Friends present.
-These publications are called Faith & Practice , and/or Books of Discipline.
+These periodically updated publications are called Faith & Practice , and/or Book of Discipline.

 Publishing Through the Years

-Quaker Faith & Practice was first issued in 1738, as a manuscript.
+The origins of Quaker Faith & Practice can be traced back to a 1738 manuscript that set out “brotherly advices given forth from time to time”.
 A printed edition was published in 1783.
 As of today, the modern version is in its fifth edition and can be read online at: qfp.quaker.org.uk

 Advice & Queries